Friend Functions in C++ Explained — Access, Use Cases and Pitfalls

 🎯 Key Takeaways

-- A friend function is a non-member function with explicitly granted access to a class's private and protected members — the class always controls who it trusts, never the other way around.
+- A friend function is a non-member with a 'backstage pass' to private and protected data.

 ⚠ Common Mistakes to Avoid